 Bonuses shrank as banks adjusted to a post-bailout reality of lower profits and trading revenue.
 Industry bellwethers like Goldman Sachs and JPMorgan cut the share of revenue set aside for payouts, which were often several times base salary and took total compensation well over $1 million for thousands of top performers in the industry.
 Many banks also changed the structure of pay to reward longer-term success, deferring more compensation and in some cases paying in bonds as well as in stock and cash.
 Regulators want more clawbacks, which allow bonuses to be recouped if investments go sour or wrongdoing is later discovered.
 EU banks face tougher rules than their U.S. counterparts.
-Over objections from the U.K., Brussels-based lawmakers banned bonuses of more than twice fixed salaries starting in 2015 (for performance this year).
+Over objections from the U.K., Brussels-based lawmakers banned bonuses of more than twice fixed salaries starting in 2015 (for performance in 2014).
 The law applies to the worldwide operations of EU banks as well as local operations of global firms.
 Banks tried to sidestep the cap by giving certain managers allowances in addition to their salary and bonus, though regulators moved to close the loophole.
-Wall Street bonuses began to rise again in 2012 and high-earning traders are fleeing to less-regulated hedge funds and private-equity firms where they can still earn the big bucks.
+Wall Street bonuses began to rise again in 2012 and high-earning traders fled to less-regulated hedge funds and private-equity firms where they could still earn the big bucks.
 In 2015 U.S. bonuses had their biggest drop since 2011.